lool/dnsmasq-snap/README.md

 Query it with dig:
 `dig -p 8053 snapcraft.io @127.0.0.1`

-To use the daemon, just but a dnsmasq.conf in `/var/snap/dnsmasq/common/`; it should start automatically after some seconds.
+To use the daemon, just put a dnsmasq.conf in `/var/snap/dnsmasq/common/`; it should start automatically after some seconds.

 If you need privileged operations such as to answer BOOTP/DHCP requests, make